Yxwww/yuxi-site/posts/redux.md

 var a = 1;
 ```

 It makes your functions more trustworthy.
-You can trust that under any circumstances, your code will always produce the same output given the same imput.
+You can trust that under any circumstances, your code will always produce the same output given the same input.
 There's no hidden state.

 ### Readonly state with immutable data